Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/speciation.md

 [[Evolution]] with emergence of new [[species]]

-Requires a barrier to prevent gene flow between subpopulations
+- Requires a ==barrier== to prevent gene flow between subpopulations, ensuring independent evolution
+- Complete after ==reproductive isolation== and infertile offspring

 ## Modes

 ### Allopatric

 *Physical separation* of species
-=> no gene flow, independent evolution

 > [!example] Lake separated in two => fishes evolve separately